tuttinator/transcribeme/USAGE.md

     client.upload 'my_cool_file.mp3', { duration: 12345.12, multiple_speakers: false, description: "Yo!" }

-This can take some time, as it first uses [Excon](http://excon.io/) to upload to Windows Azure Blob Storage, using the URL asked provided by the API.
+This can take some time, as it first uses [Excon](http://excon.io/) to upload to Windows Azure Blob Storage, using the URL provided by the API.
 Once the upload to Windows Azure completes, it sends a SOAP request to the API to confirm the file name and details.
 The recording is then in the initial state - Status 10, Ready for Transcription.

 The return value is the response hash, which includes the Recording ID.
 This Recording ID is a GUID, and you may want to hold on to it.
 It will be available in the list of recordings.